MatthewYong/big_brains/TEST.md

 5. Go to Profile page
 6. Verified that the order has been fulfilled added to the Profile page

+#### Add Review
+1. Login to an account
+2. Go to a detail page of any toy
+3. Fill in the form and click on **ADD REVIEW**
+4. Verified that the review has been added

+#### Delete Review
+1. Login to an account
+2. Go to a detail page of any toy
+3. Fill in the form and click on **ADD REVIEW**
+4. Go to the review that has been added and click on **DELETE REVIEW**
+4. Verified that the review has been deleted

 #### User Profile - All Orders
 1. Login to account
 2. Add a toy to the cart